shahilcypher/DERIBIT-TRADING-SYSTEM/README.md

 - Git

 ### Fast setup
-To quickly configure your system and set up the project, execute the appropriate setup script for your operating system as detailed below.
+To quickly configure your system and set up the project, please go ahead and execute the appropriate setup script for your operating system as detailed below.

-- NOTE: Ensure you are in the root directory of the repository before running the script.
+- NOTE: Please make sure you are in the repository's root directory before running the script.

 ##### macOS:
 Run the following commands to execute the setup script: